jasonlaubb/Matrix-AntiCheat/README.md

   To make Matrix Anti Cheat work, you'll need the Beta API.

-  Modify the default configuration in (root)/scripts/config.js to suit your needs.
+  Modify the default configuration in (root)/scripts/Data/Config.js to suit your needs.

   Download the latest release and use the .mcpack file, not the source code.

   ***#op (password)***

+  > The default password is "password"

   ***#help for commands***